-- assistance for dealing with emotional and psychological distress from anticipatory grief, fear of death or dying, anxiety/depression and interpersonal problems - · management of physical symptoms including pain and fatigue - complications of advanced liver disease (ascites, infection, encephalopathy, variceal bleeding) these need to be specifically looked for and managed - · decline in mobility or functional status, affecting the patient's discharge destination (a referral to physiotherapy, exercise physiology, occupational therapy or social work may be needed) - · appointing a substitute decision-maker and completing an advance care directive - legal issues (completing a will, care of dependent children) and making an insurance, superannuation or social security claim on the basis of terminal illness or permanent disability - · specific support for families where a parent is dying and will leave behind bereaved children or adolescents, creating special family needs - arranging a funeral.
+- assistance for dealing with emotional and psychological distress from anticipatory grief, fear of death or dying, anxiety/depression and interpersonal problems - · management of physical symptoms including fatigue, sleep changes and shortness of breath - decline in mobility or functional status affecting the patient's discharge destination (a referral to physiotherapy, exercise physiology, occupational therapy or social work may be needed) - appointing a substitute decision-maker and completing an advance care directive - legal issues (completing a will, care of dependent children) and making an insurance, superannuation or social security claim on the basis of terminal illness or permanent disability - · specific support for families where a parent is dying and will leave behind bereaved children or adolescents, creating special family needs - arranging a funeral.

-These services and resources can help:
+These services and resources can help with:

-- referral to 13 11 20 for Cancer Council Australia's Pro Bono Program for free legal, financial, small business accounting and workplace assistance (subject to a means test) - Sad news sorry business (Queensland Health 2015) <www.health.gld.gov.au/data/assets/ pdf_file/0023/151736/sorry_business.pdf> for the specific needs of Aboriginal and Torres Strait Islander people.
+- referral to 13 11 20 for Cancer Council Australia's Pro Bono Program for free legal, financial, small business accounting and workplace assistance (subject to a means test) - Sad news sorry business (Queensland Health 2015) for the specific needs of Aboriginal and Torres Strait Islander people.